uts-mdsi-ilab2-synergy/addrmatcher/README.md

  In the command line interface,

-`addrmatcher_data_download`
+`addrmatcher-data aus`

 The above console script will download the dataset which is currently hosted in Github into the user's directory.

-By default, the country is __Australia__ and Australia physical addresses will be downloaded.
+`addrmatcher-data` takes an argument __country__.
+By default, the country is __Australia__ which is indicated by __aus__ and Australia address files will be downloaded.
 After executing the command, the 37 parquet files will be stored in directories for example /data/Australia/*.parquet.

 Import the package and classes
 ------------------